 This is a surprisingly complex question, with a lot of variables.
 Windscreen repair costs can depend on the make, model, and age of your car and the extent of the damage.

 So, how much does a windscreen chip repair cost?
 And how much does a windscreen crack repair cost?
-We sourced the following quotes for windscreen repairs:
+We sourced the following quotes for damaged windscreen repair:

 While it used to be the case, there generally aren’t price differences between mobile service providers and shop-based repairers anymore.
 Many mobile service providers don’t charge additional fees to come to you, wherever you are.